 Then, for consistency, include the same leading strong call to action in every block on the homepage.
 One exception allowed comes if you have a products or services block that links to internal pages.

 Here, a passive call to action like “learn more” seems appropriate because you want to give more information to people who need it.
-For those who don’t have time or want to do more research, this block should provide brief details.
+Thus, this block should provide brief details for those who don’t have time or want to do more research.

 Introduce the Problem